DevelopmentScientist420/discordjs-diy/README.md

 ### What can I use it for

 Making Discord.JS bots when you're in a run.
-You can get started with only 2 lines! (incluiding the import)!
+You can get started with only 2 lines! (including the import)!

 ### How do I use it